 Make is an award-winning international architectural practice with a reputation for challenging convention and pursuing design excellence.
-The practice brings projects to life across a broad range of sectors and locations, pushing for innovation in everyone, whether it’s a small community-led scheme or a landmark new structure.
-This approach has produced several noteworthy arts and culture projects, including a dynamic exhibition space for emerging artists in Hong Kong and a major new museum and art gallery in Swindon.
+The practice brings projects to life across a broad range of sectors and locations, pushing for innovation in each one, whether it’s a small community-led scheme or a landmark new structure.
+This approach has produced designs for several noteworthy arts and culture projects, including a dynamic exhibition space for emerging artists in Hong Kong and a major museum and art gallery in Swindon.
 Over the past decade Make’s work has been enhanced by the talent and commitment of many other members of the creative sector, including artists like Kenny Hunter and Catherine Bertola – collaborations that have produced an array of beautiful, inspiring public works of art.
-Make’s Founder, Ken Shuttleworth, has also been recognised for his skilled draughtsmanship over the years earning him the nickname “Ken the Pen.”
+Make’s founder, Ken Shuttleworth, has also been recognised for his skilled draughtsmanship over the years, earning him the nickname “Ken the Pen.”
 The 2020-2021 lockdowns led Make to design and launch the Vault of Contemporary Art, a virtual gallery with an inaugural exhibition curated by the V&A and dedicated to a retrospective by the British artist Ben Johnson.

 Sir John Soane Museum